September 17, 2002

 By Simon Ledgard and Errol Taylor of BSI Management Systems

-Is your organisation next to hit the headlines?
+Is your organization next to hit the headlines?

-Other organisations however, have applied Management Systems Standards for some time and have evolved with them.
-These organisations realise that the Standards are already helping them manage conflicting priorities in a structured way.
+Other organizations however, have applied Management Systems Standards for some time and have evolved with them.
+These organizations realise that the Standards are already helping them manage conflicting priorities in a structured way.
 They recognise that the new challenge is for them to understand what is not being done and where development is required to build upon systems that are already in place.

-Organisations are increasingly taking the principle of a process-based approach (encouraged by the Quality Management Standard ISO 9001:2000) and are applying this to join up their business activities.
-The process approach becomes an essential tool helping the organisation and its individual departments or business units understand the needs and expectations of both internal and external customers.
-Quality Management is no longer the exclusive domain of manufacturing operations: the process approach is proving invaluable to service organisations operating within local government, healthcare, finance and transport.
-An additional benefit of working with ISO9001:2000 is the fact that the Standard requires a virtuous circle of continuous improvement to be built into everything the organisation does.
+Organizations are increasingly taking the principle of a process-based approach (encouraged by the Quality Management Standard ISO 9001:2000) and are applying this to join up their business activities.
+The process approach becomes an essential tool helping the organization and its individual departments or business units understand the needs and expectations of both internal and external customers.
+Quality Management is no longer the exclusive domain of manufacturing operations: the process approach is proving invaluable to service organizations operating within local government, healthcare, finance and transport.
+An additional benefit of working with ISO9001:2000 is the fact that the Standard requires a virtuous circle of continuous improvement to be built into everything the organization does.

-Thanks to the use of performance measures, organisations can measure progress against objectives.
+Thanks to the use of performance measures, organizations can measure progress against objectives.
 This in turn can be used to help drive continual improvement, competitiveness and therefore success in an increasingly demanding environment.